feynon/carlosbecker.com/content/post/2015-07-30-env-structs-golang.md

 fmt.Println(os.Getenv("HOME"))
 ```

-But, sometimes you have default values… so you would have to do something
+But, sometimes you have default values... so you would have to do something
 like this:

 ```go